erich666/NormalTextureProcessor/README.md

 ```
 which will generate the file test_files/output_Standard/squiggles_normalmap_online_zneg.csv.
 The rightmost columns will show what sort of bad thing is happening with each texel: whether it's near (1 or 2 levels) or far (X) away from being an XY length below 1.0, whether Z is as expected or not, and whether the stored Z was negative.

+It's important to look at the normal length vs. variation in the separate XYZ values.
+An an example, say a texel's RGB is (127,0,139).
+XYZ=(-0.00392, -1.0, 0.09019).
+The vector length is 1.004066.
+If you cleaned this pixel, holding X and Y constant, the blue value would change, to (127,0,128).
+The difference in blue is large: 139 vs. 128, 0.09 vs. 0.00.
+The problem is that an extreme Y value, where G=0 gives Y=-1.0, forces Z to be as small as possible, B=128.

+This program considers (127,0,139) to be correct.
+It tests by varying the RGB values of the triplet by +/-1, converts, and looks at the normal lengths formed for all nine triplet combinations.
+If at least one triplet gives a normal length of less than or equal to 1.0 and at least one has normal length of greater than or equal to 1.0, then the triplet is considered valid.
+If you want something more exact, change the code!
+Only if a triplet gives a normal outside this range is the texture flagged as in need of cleaning.

 ### Cleanup and Conversion

 In addition to analysis, this program cleans up and convert to different formats.
 Specify an output directory with '-odir _out_directory_name_'.
 The output file name will match the input file name, though always uses PNG for output.
 Be careful: if the input and output directories are the same or both are not specified (and so match), texture files will be written over in place.

 Typical operations include:
 * Clean up the normals in a texture.
 Use option '-oclean' to output only those files that need cleanup, '-oall' to output all files.
 Given a particular type of RGB texture, the program makes sure the normals are all properly normalized and that no Z values are negative.
-  * If you want to maintain the sign of the Z value, use the '-allownegz' option.
+  * If you want to maintain the (possibly negative) sign of the Z value, use the '-allownegz' option.
-  * If you set the input file type (-izneg|-izzero|-ixy), '-oclean' will force the cleaning and output of all files found.
+  * If you set the input file type (-izneg|-izzero|-ixy), '-oclean' will clean all files found to not be of that type.
 * Convert between formats.
   * OpenGL to DirectX, standard to Z-zero, or vice versa.
 OpenGl-style is the default, use '-idx' to note that the input files are DirectX-style (does not affect heightfields), '-odx' to set that you want to output in DirectX-style.
   * To export to the Z-Zero format, where Z goes from 0 to 1 instead of -1 to 1, use '-ozzero'.